PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-09 17:36:47
+Last updated: 2024-04-09 17:38:03
-Random Quote: Gor Koresh: "This is no place for a child."
-Mando: "Wherever I go, he goes.
-I've been quested to bring him to his kind." - Din Djarin
+Random Quote: A Mandalorian and a Jedi?
+They'll never see it coming. - Din Djarin